-Students who enroll in an online /Internet, hybrid, or blended class are also encouraged to complete a Blackboard training/orientation.
+Students who enroll in an online /Internet, hybrid, or blended class are also encouraged to complete the online Moodle Student Orientation.
+MCC's Online Distance Learning Department is available to assist students with supplemental Moodle orientation and troubleshooting.
+Please email distancelearning@martincc.edu for assistance.